dushoff/shellpipes/index.md

 `remotes::install_github("dushoff/shellpipes")`

-This will fail for old versions of "remotes", because the default branch is now "main" instead of "master". `, ref="main` before the last paren may well fix this problem, but probably what you want to do is update remotes:
+This will fail for old versions of "remotes", because the default branch is now "main" instead of "master". `, ref="main"` before the last paren may well fix this problem, but probably what you want to do is update remotes:

 `install_packages("remotes")`

+… and then try again

 ## Overview